Instant Pot Taiwanese Beef Stew

 The original Taiwanese beef noodle is a soup recipe.
 I use the same aroma and seasonings and turn the recipe into a beef stew.
 Be that as it may the stew liquid is on the more soupy side.
 And since the broth is very fragrant you can easily dilute the broth the next day and add some zoodles or any gluten-free or paleo friendly noodles to the broth.
 The stew liquid contains a lot of good-for-you beef gelatin so definitely worth saving every single bit!

 I love how easy and straightforward it is to make my Instant Pot Taiwanese Beef Stew.
 My husband loves it over mashed sweet potatoes and I love pairing it with a side salad or cauliflower fried rice.
 Make a big pot and swap a few sides, you can easily create meal variety!
+And if you are looking for more ways to enjoy short ribs, you’ll love my Korean short ribs – Kalbi!

 So my friends this Instant Pot Taiwanese Beef Stew is –